-Selecta is presented at the Furniture Exhibition in Milan, new modular solution characterised by utmost composition flexibility.
+Selecta is presented at the Furniture Exhibition in Milan, a new modular solution characterised by the utmost flexibility of composition.

-The Walk-in Closet in conceived, a system that allows choosing finishes, sizes, doors and internal accessories based on any taste and space requirement.
+The Walk-in Closet is conceived, a system that incorporates finishes, sizes, doors and internal accessories based on any taste and space requirements.

-The range of modular system is expanded with TM20 solution.
+The range of modular systems is expanded with the TM20 solution.
 N.E.T. is conceived, the collection of furnishing accessories designed by Ludovica and Roberto Palomba.

-Lema presents T030, the new day system designed by Piero Lissoni, evolution of TM20.
+LEMA presents T030, the new day system designed by Piero Lissoni, the evolution of TM20.

-To complete Lema’s home, the first collection of padded furniture with the designs conceived by Francesco Rota, Gordon Guillaumier and Christophe Pillet is presented.
-The new logistic department is opened, fed by renewable energy supplied by a system of photovoltaic panels.
+To complete LEMA’s Home offering, the first collection of padded furniture with designs by Francesco Rota, Gordon Guillaumier and Christophe Pillet is presented.
+The new logistics department is opened, fed by renewable energy supplied by a system of photovoltaic panels.

-In view of further globalization, the flagship stores in New York, Miami, Los Angeles, Tokyo, Beijing, Taiwan and Melbourne are opened.
+In view of further globalisation, the flagship stores in New York, Miami, Los Angeles, Tokyo, Beijing, Taiwan and Melbourne are opened.

-The first flagship store managed by Lema opens in London, key centre of large international orders.
-An important strategic move: over 400 square metres at 183 Kings Road, at the heart of Chelsea, become the setting of the souls of the Group: Lema Casa and Lema Contract.
-On one hand, the excellence of standard production typical of a big enterprise and on the other, the manufacturing ability that allows developing specific custom-made solutions for significant supplies in the multi-apartment and contract sectors, worldwide.
+LEMA’s first flagship store opens in London, the key centre of large international orders.
+An important strategic move: more than 400 square metres at 183 Kings Road in the heart of Chelsea becomes the focal setting for LEMA Casa and LEMA Contract.
+This new site marries the excellence of standard production, typical of a big enterprise, with the manufacturing ability that allows developing specific custom-made solutions for significant supplies in the multi-apartment and contract sectors worldwide